nocdoggo/6205_Final_Project/report/Report.md

 Do notice that an optimization was made to help reducing the length of the unique identification string with the format mentioned in `Section 3.1.1`, the first Chinese character represented in the table, which is the surname or last name of a Chinese name, will extremely less likely to cause any issues mentioned in `Section 3.1.1`.
 Therefore, we could omit the stroke index number for the first Chinese character in each string.
 In this way, the overall size of the database reduced from 85105 KB to 79676 KB without sacrificing the accuracy rate.

-Once the tables are constructed, the unique identifier storage strings are pulled from the database by the usage of `SELECT` statement to feed into various sorting algorithms.
+Once the tables are constructed, the unique identifier storage strings are pulled from the database by the usage of `SELECT` statement to feed into various sorting algorithms with <cite>[references][7]</cite>.

 ## 4. Observations and Benchmarks